TakshDA/football-predictor/README.md

 ## Future work

-- Add a Power BI dashboard to visualize predictions and team form.
 - Tune the ELO parameters (K-factor, home advantage) and model hyperparameters.
 - Incorporate expected goals (xG) as features, which requires pulling an additional FBref stat type.
+- Backtest predictions against the 2026/27 season as results come in, and retrain on fresh form data each matchweek.

 ## Tech stack

-Python, pandas, scikit-learn, SQL (SQLite), soccerdata, joblib.
+Python, pandas, scikit-learn, SQL (SQLite), Power BI, soccerdata, joblib.
 Data from football-data.co.uk and FBref.

-## Disclaimer

-This project is for educational and portfolio purposes.
-Predictions are probabilistic estimates and are not betting advice.